Introduction: What Is a Multi Zone Thermostat and Why It Matters

 5.2 Installation Considerations

-- Wireless sensor placement optimization
+- Wireless sensor positioning for optimal coverage

-- System commissioning and calibration
+- System calibration and commissioning

-- Integration with existing building management systems
+- Integration with smart home or building systems

 6. Customization Capabilities for OEM/ODM Partners